samal/vibe-gov/README.md

 ---

-**🎉 Congratulations!** You now have a fully functional LineageNexus system running with real MySQL integration, dynamic asset discovery, and comprehensive data governance capabilities.
+**🎉 Congratulations!** You now have a fully functional vibeGov system running with real MySQL integration, dynamic asset discovery, and comprehensive data governance capabilities.